 Russia continued to spread its errors after World War II…….suppress basic human rights and freedoms in the countries under its control.
 It aggressively persecuted the Church, jailed and executed priests, closed churches, Catholic schools, newspapers, and institutions.
 It controlled the Press, jailed and executed people who spoke out against the regime, etc. In subsequent years Russia annexed Estonia, Latvia, Lithuania, the Ukraine, Belarus, Uzbekistan, Turkmenistan, Kazakhstan under the name of “Union of Soviet Socialist Republics”.
 By 1948 it established puppet Communist governments in the countries it occupied after World War II…….Poland, Hungary, Romania, Czechoslovakia, Bulgaria, Yugoslavia, Albania, and East Germany.
 It threatened to take over Greece, Italy, Austria, and Turkey, but the United States finally stood firm.
-It helped the Chinese Communists to take over China and equipped North Korea to attack South Korea in a three year war.
+It helped the Chinese Communists to take over China before and after World War II.

 In the United States the Soviet Union had a spy network.
 Alger Hiss and the Rosenbergs were the most notorious.
 They were successful in stealing American secrets for the Atomic Bomb and the Hydrogen Bomb.
 The Communist Party was active and made inroads in infiltrating labor unions.